10 Books Every Student Should Read!

 The start of the academic year has got us thinking about the books that transformed our thinking; classics from across our publishing that we think should be on everyone's bookshelves.

-Whether you are just starting out, or your student days are far behind you, here is a definitive list of books that you need to read: all 50% off for the month of September.
+Whether you are just starting out, or your student days are far behind you, here is a definitive list of books that you need to read.

 See all our student reading here!

 The full magnitude of Benedict Anderson’s intellectual achievement is still being appreciated and debated.
 Imagined Communities remains the most influential book on the origins of nationalism, filling the vacuum that previously existed in the traditions of Western thought.
 Cited more often than any other single English-language work in the human sciences, it is read around the world in more than thirty translations.

 "A volume of Adorno is equivalent to a whole shelf of books on literature."—Susan Sontag